 Upon order confirmation, you will receive an email with your order number and an overview of your order.
-From there, we pull your order and put all of your fish in quarantine tanks where they will be monitored for the next 48 hours to make sure they are happy and healthy, and to clear their digestive system to help the chance of them diminishing the water quality during transit.
+From there, we pull your order and put all of your fish in quarantine tanks, where they will be monitored for the next 48 hours to ensure they are happy and healthy and to clear their digestive system to help the chance of them diminishing the water quality during transit.

 Based on our shipping schedule, we will carefully pack your order and prepare them to be shipped overnight.
-Once they depart our facility, you will receive tracking information so you can prepare to receive your package the next day.
+Once they depart our facility, you will receive tracking information to prepare to receive your package the next day.

 How much is shipping?